zizootaim/coformatique-task/README.md

 -Edit Your Message in the Textarea then Click the "ُEdit Message" Button .

-### How to Delete a Message :

--Click on the trash Icon below the Message Content in the center .

 ### How to reply to a Message :

 -Click the Reply Icon below the Message Content .

 -Write Your Reply then Press Enter Key .

-### How To Sign Out :

--Click On Sign Out Icon below the user data .